+(1) This section will not apply to international commercial arbitrations.

-- (1) The award in matters other than international commercial arbitrations shall be made by the arbitral tribunal within a period of eighteen months from the date of completion of pleadings under sub-section (5) of section 25. - (2) If the award in matters other than international commercial arbitrations is made within a period of twelve months from the date the arbitral tribunal enters upon the reference, the arbitral tribunal shall be entitled to receive such amount of additional fees as the parties may agree. - (3) In matters other than international commercial arbitrations, the parties may, by consent, extend the period specified in sub-section (1) for making an award by another period not exceeding twelve months. - (4) If the award in matters other than international commercial arbitrations is not made within the period specified in sub-section (1) or the extended period specified under sub-section (3), the mandate of the arbitrator(s) shall terminate unless the Competent Court has, either prior to or after the expiry of the period so specified, extended the period:
+(2) In matters other than international commercial arbitrations:

+(a) the award shall be made by the arbitral tribunal within a period of eighteen months from the date of completion of pleadings under sub-section (5) of section 25.

+(b) the parties may, by consent, extend the period specified in clause (a) for making an award by another period not exceeding twelve months.

+(c) If the award is not made within the period specified in clause (a) or the extended period specified in clause (b), the mandate of the arbitrator(s) shall terminate unless the Competent Court has, either prior to or after the expiry of the period so specified, extended the period on the application of any party:

-Provided that while extending the period under this sub-section, if the Competent Court finds that the proceedings have been delayed for reasons attributable to the arbitral tribunal, then, it may order reduction of the fees of the arbitrator(s) by an amount not exceeding five per cent. for each month of such delay:
+Provided that while extending the period under this sub-section, if the Competent Court finds that the proceedings have been delayed for reasons attributable to the arbitral tribunal, then, it may order reduction of the fees of the arbitrator(s) by an amount not exceeding five per cent for each month of such delay:

-Provided further that where an application under sub-section (5) is pending, the mandate of the arbitrator(s) shall continue till the disposal of the said application:
+Provided further that where an application under this sub-section is pending, the mandate of the arbitrator(s) shall continue till the disposal of the said application:

-Provided also that the arbitrator(s) shall be given an opportunity of being heard before the fees are reduced.
+Provided also that the arbitrator(s) shall be given an opportunity of being heard before their fees are reduced.

-- (5) The extension of period referred to in sub-section (4) may be on the application of any of the parties and may be granted only for sufficient cause and on such terms and conditions as may be imposed by the Competent Court. - (6) While extending the period in pursuance of sub-section (4), it shall be open to the Competent Court to substitute one or all of the arbitrators and if one or all of the arbitrators are substituted, the arbitral proceedings shall continue from the stage already reached and on the basis of the evidence and material already on record, and the arbitrator(s) appointed under this section shall be deemed to have received the said evidence and material. - (7) In the event of arbitrator(s) being appointed under this section, the arbitral tribunal thus reconstituted shall be deemed to be in continuation of the previously appointed arbitral tribunal. - (8) It shall be open to the Competent Court to impose actual or exemplary costs upon a party if it determines that the delay necessitating an extension of period referred to in sub-section (4) was caused by that party. - (9) An application filed under sub-section (5) shall be disposed of by the Competent Court as expeditiously as possible and endeavour shall be made to dispose of the matter within a period of sixty days from the date of service of notice on the opposite party.
+(3) An extension of the periods referred to in sub-section (2) may be granted only for sufficient cause and on such terms and conditions as may be imposed by the Competent Court.

+(4) While extending the period in pursuance of sub-section (2), it shall be open to the Competent Court to substitute any or all of the arbitrators and if any or all of the arbitrators are substituted, the arbitral proceedings shall continue from the stage already reached and on the basis of the evidence and material already on record, and the arbitrator(s) appointed under this section shall be deemed to have received the said evidence and material.

+(5) In the event of arbitrator(s) being appointed under this section, the arbitral tribunal thus reconstituted shall be deemed to be in continuation of the previously appointed arbitral tribunal.

+(6) The Competent Court may impose actual or exemplary costs upon a party if it determines that the delay necessitating an extension of period referred to in sub-section (4) was caused by that party.

+(7) An application for extension filed under sub-section (2) shall be disposed of by the Competent Court within a period of sixty days from the date of service of notice on the opposite party.